 Special times call for special measures, and COVID-19 has challenged businesses to change their processes both for public health reasons and also to stay competitive.
 In the food distribution industry, many companies have found the solution by improving safety with 3PL.
-Read on to find out why improving safety with 3PL is so effective, and why those companies will never go back.
+Read on to find out why improving safety with 3PL is so effective in the food supply chain, and why those companies will never go back.

 How Food Distribution Companies are Switching to 3PL Providers